 Is Weight Loss The Same As Fat Loss?

 Although these two terms are commonly used interchangeably, they are two different concepts.
 That means the answer is no. Weight loss is not always the same as fat loss.
 Most studies define weight loss as a drop in your overall poundage, which could come from muscle, water, and fat (2).

 On the other hand, fat loss is a more specific fitness goal that is defined as a drop in fat.

 Which Is Better Fat Loss Or Weight Loss?

 When people try to lose weight, they typically aim for weight loss instead of fat loss.
 The problem is that evidence suggests an aim of losing fat is better than losing weight.
-Losing fat is considered more beneficial than losing muscle or water, because for one, the results are more long-term.
+Losing fat is considered more beneficial than losing muscle or water, because the results are more long-term and beneficial.

 If you want to shed some pounds, it would be best to focus on fat loss instead of weight loss.
 However, there are several things you need to know when you take this approach.
 They include:

 Paying Attention To Your Body Composition And How It Affects Health

 Remember that some factors such as your body type also impact when and how you keep the weight at bay.
 For example, individuals with a certain body type or genetic tendencies may lose weight quickly but gain fat easily.